stfc/pearl-docs/content/03-02_containers.rst

 1. Create a personal NGC account at https://ngc.nvidia.com/signup

 2. Create an NGC API key for access to the NGC container registry.
-This can be found by selecting ‘SETUP’ from the left-side menu. **Retain a copy of the key for use in the following step**.
+This can be found by selecting ‘SETUP’ from the right-side menu. **Retain a copy of the key for use in the following step**.

 3. Log on to ``ui.pearl.scd.stfc.ac.uk`` using your pearlXXX account and set up the Singularity-Docker environment: